 As per the home page… the Far from the MCC are a friendly, centrally based Oxford cricket team who have been in existence since before computers died at the turn of the millennium.
-Starting out as a pub team back in 1998, they have morphed with the times into the internationally recognised cricketing juggernaut they are today.
+Starting out as a pub team a few years earlier in 1998, they have morphed with the times into the internationally recognised cricketing juggernaut they are today.

 Nomadic in essence, The MAD play friendly midweek and weekend cricket throughout the summer.
 Happy to travel, the team are equally happy to host on university or college pitches against like-minded opposition.
 The club have always placed as much emphasis on camaraderie and a post-match beer as the result itself – although winning is obviously the preferable outcome, albeit an increasingly scarce commodity.

 The team would best be described as moderate to average in ability with an average age range around treble that of a school leaver – if of course that individual does not get expelled too early in his education.
 Team members come from a myriad of backgrounds with a myriad of other interests, though their one shared passion is that of the sport of cricket.